 KRDN 3.4: Explain the processes involved in delivering quality food and nutrition services.
 100% of students will earn a rating of "beginner" or above on the question on the Individual Luncheon Evaluations relating to a description of the process of planning to execution.
 NTDT 30144 - Quantity Food Production Mrs. Samantha Davis Fall semester - junior year KRDN 3.5: Describe basic concepts of nutritional genomics.
 100% of students will describe basic concepts of nutritional genomics as evidenced by earning a 'C' or above on the nutritional genomics research article review.
-NTDT 40343 - Nutritional Biochemistry Mrs. Rebecca Dority Fall semester - senior year 100% of students will describe basic concepts of nutritional genomics as evidenced by earning a 'C' or above on the Nutritional Genomics Final Project and Presentation.
+NTDT 40343 - Nutritional Biochemistry Mrs. Rebecca Dority Fall semester - senior year 100% of students will describe basic concepts of nutritional genomics as evidenced by earning a 'C' or above on the Nutritional Genomics Project and Presentation.
 NTDT 60443 - Nutritional Genomics Dr. Jada Willis Fall semester - 5 th year

-- Domain 4: Practice Management and Use of Resources: strategic application of principles of management and systems in the provision of services to individuals and organizations A) RE 6.1.a: ACEND- Required Core Knowledge B) RE 6.1.b: Learning objectives that state specific activities and qualitative or quantitative target measures that will be used to assess overall student achievement of core knowledge C) RE 6.1.c: Didactic courses and/or experiential learning in which assessment will occur D) RE 6.1.d: Individuals responsible for ensuring assessment occurs E) RE 6.1.e: Timeline for collecting formative and summative data F) RE 6.2: Data on achievement of learning outcomes, included date collected KRDN 4.1: Apply management theories to the development of programs or services.
-100% of students will work in a group to apply management and business theories and principles to the development, marketing and delivery of services as evidenced by 'beginner' or above on the development of programs portion on the Quantity Food Luncheon Project.
-NTDT 30144 - Quantity Food Production Mrs. Samantha Davis Fall semester - junior year KRDN 4.2: Evaluate a budget and interpret financial data.
-100% of students will work in a group to determine costs of operations and prepare a budget as evidenced by rating of 'beginner' or above on the budget portion of the Quantity Food Production Luncheon Project.
-NTDT 30144 - Quantity Food Production Mrs. Samantha Davis Fall semester - junior year
+A) RE 6.1.a: ACEND- B) RE 6.1.b: Learning C) RE 6.1.c: Didactic D) RE 6.1.d: Individuals E) RE 6.1.e: Timeline for F) RE 6.2:

+Required Core Knowledge objectives that state courses and/or responsible for ensuring collecting formative and Data on achievement

+specific activities and experiential learning in assessment occurs summative data of learning outcomes,

+qualitative or which assessment will included date collected

+quantitative target occur

+measures that will be

+used to assess overall

+student achievement of

+core knowledge

+KRDN 4.1: Apply 100% of students will NTDT 30144 - Quantity Mrs. Samantha Davis Fall semester - junior

+management theories to work in a group to apply Food Production year

+the development of management and

+programs or services. business theories and

+principles to the

+development, marketing

+and delivery of services

+as evidenced by

+'beginner' or above on

+the development of

+programs portion on the

+Quantity Food Luncheon Project.

+KRDN 4.2: Evaluate a 100% of students will NTDT 30144 - Quantity Mrs. Samantha Davis Fall semester - junior

+budget and interpret work in a group to Food Production year

+financial data. determine costs of

+operations and prepare

+a budget as evidenced

+by rating of 'beginner'

+or above on the budget

+portion of the Quantity

+Food Production

+Luncheon Project.